mapequation/partition-validation/README.md

 -h: This help.
 seed: Any positive integer.
-distance threshold: The max distance between two partitions in any cluster.
+distance threshold: The max distance from center partition to other partitions in the cluster.
 Default is 0.2.
---skiplines N: Skip N lines in input_partitions.txt before reading data.
 --validate N: The number of partitions N at the end of the input that will be used for validation.
 The first partitions will be used to find clusters.
 Default is 0 validation partitions.
 --k-fold-crossvalidate k: Perform k-fold cross-validation of all partitions.
 The training partitions will be used to find clusters and the other ones for validation.
 Default is 0 folds for no cross-validation.
 input_partitions.txt: Each column corresponds to a partition and each row corresponds to a node id.